-The Council encourages the FCC to reconsider its most recent enforcement advisory notice that prohibits the use of AIS to mark fishing gear.
+The Council encourages the FCC to reconsider its prohibition of the use of AIS to mark fishing gear.
 We request that the FCC commence a process that includes the U.S. Coast Guard and Alaska fishermen to approve the use AIS fish net buoys as PATON to mark fishing gear.
 Taking this action will reduce navigational hazards, property damage to vessels and gear, improve safety at sea for crew, prevent overfishing of valuable fishery resources, and provide better utilization of these fishery resources.
 Furthering the wise use of our nation's fish resources while improving safety at sea should be our common objective.